chiragmatkar/PrevWorks/README.md

 ## Database Local Setup

-setup Local SQL Server and run all sql files to create tables in the database
+setup mysql files and run those files to create tables in the database

+## Postgresql Migration
+Project is currently being migrated to postgresql)

 ## Heroku Deployment